jtrucken/advent-of-code/2022/README.md

 # Advent of Code 2022

 These are my attempts at solutions to the [Advent of Code](https://adventofcode.com/2022) challenge for 2022.
+Each year, the challenge has a story that explains why we must earn all the gold stars for the puzzles.
+The story this year is:

+> Santa's reindeer typically eat regular reindeer food, but they need a lot of [magical energy](https://adventofcode.com/2018/day/25) to deliver presents on Christmas.
+For that, their favorite snack is a special type of star fruit that only grows deep in the jungle.
+The Elves have brought you on their annual expedition to the grove where the fruit grows.
+>
+> To supply enough magical energy, the expedition needs to retrieve a minimum of fifty stars by December 25th.
+Although the Elves assure you that the grove has plenty of fruit, you decide to grab any fruit you see along the way, just in case.

 So far, the language\(s\) I have used are:

 - PowerShell